dummifiedme/TheNotebook/NotesVault/Parliament.md

 	1. Preventive detention isn't included.
 3. Must have lodged election expenses within time.
 4. No interest in govt contracts, works or services
-5. not a director or manager or any other Office of Profit in which govt has 25% share.
+5. not a director or manager or any other Office of Profit in which govt has atleast 25% share.
 }